godotengine/godot-docs/getting_started/scripting/c_sharp/c_sharp_features.rst

         minusButton.Connect("pressed", this, "ModifyValue", new object[] { -1 });
     }

-Signals support parameters and bound values of all the `built-in types <https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/built-in-types-table>`_ and Classes derived from :ref:`Godot.Object <class_Object>`.
+Signals support parameters and bound values of all the `built-in types <https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/built-in-types-table>`_ and Classes derived from :ref:`Godot.Object <api:class_Object>`.
 Consequently, any ``Node`` or ``Reference`` will be compatible automatically, but custom data objects will need to extend from `Godot.Object` or one of its subclasses.

 .. code-block:: csharp